 Example of estimating drywall for a single room

 |15' by 15' room with 8'ceilings|

 |Total Square Footage||705ft2|

-You can then take your total square footage number for the entire job and multiply this by the contractor's square footage rate.
-Labor prices vary from state to state and city to city.
-Prices for both hanging and taping drywall labor can range from 40 cents per square foot to 80 cents per square foot not including material.
+The difference in a company's quoted price is generally more dependant on it's labor costs than material costs.
+There is a large range in labor costs from one company to another based on it's structure and ability.
+Labor prices also vary from state to state and city to city.
+Prices for labor only of both hanging and taping drywall can range from 45 cents per square foot to 100 cents per square foot.
 You should expect to pay more in labor for rooms with high ceilings, tricky angles, or decorative soffits.
 Don't expect to get these square footage rates for a one room job or small remodel.
-Most Contractors will not quote based on their standard footage rates unless the job is more than fifty sheets.
+Most Contractors will not provide a quote based on their standard footage rates unless the job is more than seventy-five sheets.
 The example above of a 15' x 15' room, requiring only 16 or 17 sheets of drywall, would not receive the square footage quote unless it is part of a house with three or four rooms this size.Top

-How do you estimate small drywall jobs?
+How to estimate small drywall jobs?

-What you can keep in mind is that each journeyman tradesman on the job will probably expect to make between $200 and $300 per day.
-Helpers who are not as skilled will not make the same wage but they will expect ten to fifteen dollars per hour.
-Because of these wage expectations, a small remodel job will quote at a much higher square footage rate than an entire house.
+What you can keep in mind when examining a contractor's quote is that each journeyman tradesman will expect to make between $200 and $300 per day.
+Less skilled helpers will not make the same wage but they will expect at least ten to fifteen dollars per hour depending on wages in the local area.
+Because of these expectations, a small remodel job will quote at a much higher square footage rate than an entire house.